andreasebbehoj/ebbehoej.dk/content/post/automating-data-import-from-redcap/index.md

 ### Setup
-API is deactivated by default for security purposes, so you need to active it.
+In REDCap, the API is deactivated by default for security purposes, so you need to active it.

 ##### REDCap settings
-In REDCap, the API is deactivated by default.
-To enable it, navigate to "User Rights", click on your username, click "Edit user privileges", tick "API Export" and save changes:
+To enable API, navigate to "User Rights", click on your username, click "Edit user privileges", tick "API Export" and save changes:
-{{< figure src="redcap-edit-user-privileges.png" title="" lightbox="true" >}}
+{{< figure src="redcap-edit-user-privileges.PNG" title="" lightbox="true" >}}
 Only the project administrator can give you permission to use API.
 If you are project administrator but cannot find API in settings, then your institution probably restricted access to APIs and you need to contact the institution's REDCap super admin.

 Note: Unless you know what you are doing or you are just playing around with a test database, I advice strongly against checking the "API Import/Update".
 If you fooled around with the API import function, you could inadvertently overwrite your entire database.

 Once you has access, update the page.
 You should see a new "API" app in menu to the left: